-Aerial lifts are massive and impressive machines that make it possible for workers to keep cities and rural areas running smoothly.
+Aerial lifts make it possible for workers to repair, maintain, and improve everything from urban landscapes to actual landscaping projects.
 They help with repairing utility lines, trimming trees, and maintaining buildings.
 However, aerial lifts, like cherry pickers and bucket trucks, also contribute to the number of work-related injuries and fatalities in our communities.
-An average of 26 workers die each year from aerial lifts, and that’s just in the construction industry.
+Around two dozen workers die each year from aerial lifts, and that’s just in the construction industry.
 If you work with aerial lifts, you need to know how to prevent accidents with the most important aerial lift safety tips from the experts.

 The Hazards with Aerial Lifts and Most Common Causes of Accidents

 There are many hazards associated with aerial lifts that can lead to injuries, damages, and even deaths when operators aren’t sure how to spot them.
 Knowing about hazards is one of the most important lifting safety tips.
 OSHA has identified different dangers to keep aware of when operating scissor lifts, boom lifts, and other aerial work platforms (AWPs).